 The term thyroid nodule is used to refer to a “nodule” or mass that is present on the thyroid gland itself.

-This condition is actually incredibly common and it is estimated that up to 3 to 7% of the world's population have a palpable thyroid nodule!
+This condition is actually incredibly common and it is estimated that up to 3 to 7% of the world’s population has a palpable thyroid nodule (11)!

 To put this into perspective that’s anywhere between 228 million to 523 million people who may have a thyroid nodule!